simondlevy/Hackflight/boards/ladybug/README.md

 Finally, copy everything in the <b>include</b> directory (two levels above this one) to the
 <b>hackflight</b> directory (below this one).
 You should then be able to
-launch the Arduino IDE and build and flash the firmware onto your Teensy.
+launch the Arduino IDE and build and flash the firmware onto your Ladybug.